Most Common Pests Found in Texas

 Ants

 As the most common pest in America, it is no surprise that ants are one of the most common pests in Texas.
 There are over 100 species of these tiny creatures that call the Lone Star State their home.
-Typically, the most common types are sugar ants, carpenter ants and fire ants.
+Typically, the most common types are tramp ants, carpenter ants, and fire ants.

 Mosquitos